MikeSanDev/type_speed/README.md

-Type Speed Test
+### Type Speed Test

 A simple typing speed test made with Python.

 ## Features

-- Feature 1
+- Color changes as you type to keep you on track
-- Feature 2
+- Each text is randomized so you can practice for how every long you'd like
-- Feature 3
+- Still in development

 ## Getting Started